 Daniel Long is the Graduate Studies Officer in the department, supporting Professor Perera in his role as Director of Graduate Studies.
-Daniel will be in contact with you throughout your time in the department to keep you up to date with department graduate events; to support you with graduate study related issues and to arrange meetings with Professor Harnden.
+Daniel will be in contact with you throughout your time in the department to keep you up to date with department graduate events; to support you with graduate study related issues.
 Daniel will be your first contact if you have any queries about the administration of your studies.